 We will explore these questions in chapel this fall.
 By working through selections from I and II Samuel and tracking David’s life from his boyhood to his death, we will draw near to God, learn what He desires from those he uses as his servants, and look to Jesus Christ, who fulfills God’s covenantal promises to David, helps us to serve the Lord as leaders of his people, and rules the world forever at the Father’s right hand.

-All services will take place at 11 a.m. in Andrew Gerow Hodges Chapel.
+All services take place at 11 a.m. in Andrew Gerow Hodges Chapel.

-The student winner of the James Earl Massey Preaching Award will preach a sermon on Revelation 7:9-17.
+The recipient of the James Earl Massey Student Preaching Award will preach on II Samuel 23:1-7, the last words of David.